 10.00 am – 12.30 pm

-The UK is no longer a member of the European Union, the transition period ended, the Settled Status scheme enters it’s final months and the new Immigration Act takes hold..
-EEA nationals’ rights will be more complex than ever at a time when the economy is struggling through the effects of Covid 19.
+Outside of the European Union, many EEA nationals living in the UK find their rights more complex than ever and the cost of living crisis taking a tighter and tighter grip.
 For housing providers, local authorities and 3rd sector organisations it will be more important than ever to be able to offer EEA tenants and service users excellent advice at the earliest stage, to help prevent unnecessary poverty, rent arrears and evictions.
-You will be briefed on fundamental issues of housing, homelessness and welfare entitlements of EEA nationals and we will look at how your service users might prepare themselves to avoid the threats of Brexit.
+You will be briefed on fundamental issues of housing, homelessness and welfare entitlements of EEA nationals and we will look at how your service users might prepare themselves for an economy in recession and cost of living spiralling.

 Rights of Refugees and Asylum Seekers